sdpappas/CS1530_Spring2017/project_groups.md

 ## Pessimistic estimator

-"You know what the problem with rose colored glass is?
+"You know what is the problem with rose colored glasses?
 When you're wearing them you can never see the red flags."

   *Stephen Pappas